ingeniousname/ingeniousname/README.md

 Passionate about: C/C++ and low level stuff, algorithms

-Hates: Matlab, anything they force me to do at uni
+Hates: anything they force me to do at uni